robinrowe/libunistd/README.md

 # libunistd
-Libunistd is a lightweight Windows POSIX library that enables typical Linux programs to build on Windows with few or no changes.
+Libunistd is a lightweight Windows POSIX library that enables typical Linux C/C++ code to build on Windows with few or no changes.